 10. Double and triple-check your exam details.

-Check myUNE multiple times to check your exam date, time and location.
+Check myUNE to remind you of your exam date and time.
 If you’re doing an online exam, check back into ProctorU to see your exam details.
 This is not something you want to get wrong!
 Misreading your exam details is not a reason for a special exam.

 There are some tech requirements though.
 The Try Out Exam feature will help you to know ahead of time whether an online exam is possible for you.
 For all the FAQs on online exams, see here.

 If you’re having trouble with your studies, get in touch.
 We can help you navigate the bumps in the road.
 We are completely free, independent and confidential.
 If we cannot directly assist you, we can put you in touch with UNE support services that best suit your circumstances.

 For more Advocacy & Welfare updates you can find us on social media.